Commercial Regulations Table

 |Witch Flounder (3)||All||Jan 01 – Dec 31||13 in.||750 lb.|

-1) Subject to regulation by the Division and the municipality.
+1) American eels are subject to regulation by the Division and the municipality.
 Please Consult Local Regulations.

 2) Fish weirs are not subject to daily trip limits.
 However, the combined landings of all fish weirs are subject to a 10,000 pound annual sub-quota allocation.
-The fishery opens on the July 9th and remains open until the annual quota has been landed, the open fishing days for all gear types are prohibited from landing and/or possessing black sea bass on Mondays, Thursdays, Fridays, and Saturdays.
-Black sea bass are measured from the tip of the snout or jaw (mouth closed) to the farthest extremity of the tail, not including the tail filament.
+The fishery opens on the July 9th and remains open until the annual quota has been landed, the open fishing days for all gear types are prohibited from landing or possessing black sea bass on Mondays, Thursdays, Fridays and Saturdays.
+Black sea bass are to be measured from the tip of the snout or jaw to the farthest extremity of the tail, not including the tail filament.